maxtepkeev/python-redmine/docs/advanced/working_with_files.rst

 Download
 --------

-.. py:method:: download(url, savepath=None, filename=None)
+.. py:method:: download(url, savepath=None, filename=None, params=None)
    :module: redminelib.Redmine
    :noindex:

    Downloads file from Redmine and saves it to savepath or returns a response directly for maximum control over file processing.

    :param string url: (required).
-A URL of the file which should be downloaded.
+URL of the file that will be downloaded.
    :param string savepath: (optional).
-Local path where file should be saved.
+Path where to save the file.
    :param string filename: (optional).
-Filename which will be used for a file.
+Name that will be used for the file.
+   :param dict params: (optional).
+Params to send in the query string.
    :return: string or `requests.Response <http://docs.python-requests.org/en/latest/api/#requests.Response>`_ object

 If a ``savepath`` argument is provided, then a file will be saved into the provided path with